DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Method: Lightweight Drift Control

 While the principled dynamics outlined in \cref{prop:afdps_pde} offer a path to unbiased sampling, their reliance on weighted particles introduces the critical vulnerability of weight degeneracy.
 As the simulation progresses, the exponential dependency of the weights $w$ on the potential $g_t$ leads to rapid weight degeneracy and collapse of the effective sample size.
 This instability makes the standard Guidance-SMC approach computationally inefficient, especially with a limited number of particles.

-This section introduces our solution: \emph{DriftLite}, a lightweight, training-free framework that actively controls the particle drift to stabilize the weights.
-We develop in three steps: (1) we identify a fundamental degree of freedom in the governing Fokker-Planck equation~\eqref{eq:pde_afdps}, (2) we use this freedom to formulate an objective for minimizing the variation of the reweighting potential $g_t$, and (3) we derive two practical, computationally efficient algorithms (VCG and ECG) for achieving this control.
+This section introduces our solution: \emph{DriftLite}, a lightweight, training-free framework that actively controls the drift to stabilize the weights.
+We develop in three steps: (1) we formulate a fundamental degree of freedom in the governing Fokker-Planck equation~\eqref{eq:pde_afdps}, (2) we exploit this freedom to formulate an objective for minimizing the variance of the reweighting potential $g_t$, and (3) we derive two practical, computationally efficient algorithms (VCG and ECG) for achieving this control.